jdgwartney/boundary-plugin-mongo/README.md

 * MONGO_OPS_DELETE - The number of mongo delete operations
 * MONGO_OPS_GETMORE - The number of mongo getmore operations
 * MONGO_OPS_COMMAND - The number of mongo commands issued

-### Installation & Configuration

-* The `hostname` used to contact the mongo server
-* The `port` used to contact the mongo server, defaults to 27017
-* The `username` used to contact the mongo server
-* The `passsword` used to contact the mongo server
-* The `source` to prefix the display in the legend for the mongo data.
-It will default to the hostname of the server.